dahyoh/100DaysOfCloud/Journey/003/Readme.md

 ## Introduction

-✍️ (Why) Improve and deepen my knowledge in Cloud Services.
+✍️ (Why) Improve and deepen my knowledge in cloud services.
 To I looked into Cloud Services concept and fundamentals

 ## Prerequisite
+### Content
+- ✍️ Cloud Concept
+- ✍️ Security
+- ✍️ Technology
+- ✍️ Billing and pricing

+✍️ (What) is cloud concept?

-✍️ (What) Basic understanding of a Cloud Computing/services is using a network of remote servers(Cloud Service) via the internet to manage, store, deploy services rather than using a local self managed servers(On-premise).
+✍️ (What) - Basic understanding of a Cloud Computing/services is using a network of remote servers(Cloud Service) via the internet to manage, store, deploy services rather than using a local self managed servers(On-premise).

 ## Cloud Deployment Model

 - ✍️ Cloud
 - ✍️ On-premises
-- ✍️ Hybris
+- ✍️ Hybrid

-## Use Case

-- 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project
+## Advantage of Cloud Service

 - ✍️ (Show-Me) Explain in one or two sentences the use case

 ## Cloud Research